HBroHei/MKWorldStreetMap/README.md

 * Routing function for navigating through the world on solid roads.

 ## Planned Features
-* Contour Line / Heightmap - Hard to digitalise due to limited resources.
+* Contour Line / Heightmap - Hard to digitalise due to limited available resources.
 * Information on all routes (intermissions) and rallies.
+(The path it takes, item boxes, etc.)
 * Description to existing Place of Interests without a description.
 (Note that some places will intentionally lack image / description for in-game lore reason)

 ## Running the dev server